PaasmerIoT/Paasmer-Edge-Docker-V-1/Readme.md

 ```
 cd /home/pi/paasmer-docker
 ```
-* Edit the config.py file with feed details.
+* Edit the config.py file with feed details as root user.
 ```c
 feedname=["feed7","Feed2","Feed4"]  # Modify with the required feednames, do not provide space in the feedname.